renatoathaydes/osgi-run/osgi-run-test/ipojo-dosgi/README.md

 Now you just need to add new test steps to the auto-generated TestSuites/TestCases to make assertions to ensure the results you get from the server are correct.

+## Changing or checking the OSGi environment at run-time

+Apache Felix's Gogo bundles are installed in the OSGi environment so you can control/inspect the OSGi runtime from the command-line.

+To see the installed bundles, after starting the OSGi runtime, type:

+``ps``

+To see more commands, type:

+``help``